hudsonburgess/software-resources/README.md

 # Other sites

-cleancoders.com - tons of videos from Uncle Bob and friends
+[Clean Coders](https://cleancoders.com/) - tons of videos from Uncle Bob and friends
 - not free, but well worth the money